 You can also watch one of our videos featuring people with sight loss talk about the adaptations and equipment they have at home which helps make things easier.

 If you do not have substantial savings but you feel that you would benefit from improvements to your home, you should contact your local council social services department and ask them to arrange for a social worker to assess your needs.
 You can find their phone number in the phone book, from Directory Enquiries or using the Sightline Directory.
-For more information on the role of community care teams, see our community care page.
+For more information on the role of community care teams, see our social care and rehabilitation page.

 If you are a home owner with savings, it is likely that any work needed will be your own financial responsibility.
 If you aren't able to pay for the work yourself, there are some other options available to you.